OllieJones/index-wp-users-for-speed/readme.txt

 == Upgrade Notice ==

-This corrects a performance problem with user queries with multi-role role_in clauses.
-Props to @za12bt.
+This corrects an author search problem in Gutenberg.
+Props to @hrood.

 Thanks to my loyal users who have reported problems.